 Of these two methods, caulking tends to be the most effective, as window foam is not as aesthetically pleasing and can reduce visibility and light exposure.

 Installing exterior storm windows is another way to promote noise reduction in your home.
 The additional layer of glass will greatly reduce outside noises as well as provide an additional layer of insulation, which is especially beneficial in the winter.

 The level of thickness in the storm windows will determine how soundproof they will be.
 Obviously, the thicker the glass, the more soundproof the window.
 It is best to have storm windows installed by a professional to ensure that they are truly soundproof.

 Add Noise-Reducing Window Treatments

 Another way to soundproof windows is to purchase window treatments, such as noise-reducing curtains, shutters, or blinds.
 These options can be a bit more costly, so many homeowners tend to overlook this option.

 Thermal, or noise-canceling, curtains are extremely effective in noise reduction.
 However, in addition to being expensive, they tend to accumulate mold and mildew due to the fact that cold air gets trapped between the back of the curtain and the interior window.
 This can cause your windows to rot as well as lead to health issues from mold growth and higher energy costs.

 Noise-reducing blinds or shutters, while still being a bit pricey, are a more feasible option than noise-canceling curtains.
 They are designed with honeycomb shells to trap air and reduce noise pollution.
-Moreover, those shutters and blinds made from timber are more porous than other materials and are ideal for reducing noise pollution.
+Moreover, shutters and blinds made from timber are more porous than other materials and are ideal for reducing noise pollution.

 Upgrade to Laminated Glass